-- Cover letter indicating reason for applying to this training program
+- Cover letter indicating your research interests and reason for applying to this program

 - Curriculum vitae